MaterSim/PyXtal_FF/docs/_rsts/pages/BACKGROUND.rst

 According to quantum mechanics, :math:`\rho` follows the similar procedure in determining the probability density of the states, i.e. the Born rule.

-Furthermore, EAMD can be regarded as the improved Gaussian symmetry functions.
-EAMD has no classification between the radial and angular term.
+Furthermore, EAD can be regarded as the improved Gaussian symmetry functions.
+EAD has no classification between the radial and angular term.
 The angular or three-body term is implicitly incorporated in when :math:`L>0`.
-By definition, the computation cost for calculating EAMD is cheaper than angular symmetry functions by avoiding the extra sum of the :math:`k` neighbors.
+By definition, the computation cost for calculating EAD is cheaper than angular symmetry functions by avoiding the extra sum of the :math:`k` neighbors.
 In term of usage, the parameters :math:`\eta` and :math:`\mu` are similar to the strategy used in the Gaussian symmetry functions, and the maximum value for :math:`L` is 3, i.e. up to :math:`f` orbital.

 SO(4) Bispectrum Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^